Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Additional Experiments

 \subsection{Evolution of Group Social Capital During the Interventions}

-In this section, we provide additional results regarding the evolution of group social capital metrics during the graph's intervention, as initially shown in \cref{fig:googleresevolution}.
-The goal is to analyze the effectiveness of the edge augmentation methods on both small ($B = 50$ edges) and large ($B= 5,000$ edges) budget scenarios. \cref{fig:fb50evolution,fig:fb5000evolution} show the evolution of both the group social capital metrics for each group and the structural group unfairness metrics on the Facebook dataset.
+We provide additional results regarding the evolution of group social capital metrics during the graph's intervention, as initially shown in Figure~\ref{fig:googleresevolution}.
+The goal is to analyze the effectiveness of the edge augmentation methods on both small ($B = 50$ edges) and large ($B= 5,000$ edges) budget scenarios.
+Figures~\ref{fig:fb50evolution}and~\ref{fig:fb5000evolution} show the evolution of both the group social capital metrics for each group and the structural group unfairness metrics on the Facebook dataset.

-We observe in \cref{fig:fb50evolution} how edge augmentation via \ERG{} is able to significantly improve the group social capital for all groups and reduce all structural unfairness metrics.
+We observe in Figure~\ref{fig:fb50evolution} how edge augmentation via \ERG{} is able to significantly improve the group social capital for all groups and reduce all structural unfairness metrics.
 In contrast, the baselines fail to do so.

-\cref{fig:fb5000evolution} depicts the evolution of group social capital and disparity metrics when adding 5,000 edges to the Facebook dataset.
+Figure~\ref{fig:fb5000evolution} depicts the evolution of group social capital and disparity metrics when adding 5,000 edges to the Facebook dataset.
 The more edges we add to a graph, the denser the graph becomes and therefore the better the information flow.
 Thus, one can expect that after a large number of added edges, all methods behave similarly.

 However, we observe some differences.
 First, the convergence to minimal isolation and diameter disparities is significantly faster when adding edges via \ERG{} than any other method.
 Second, the decrease in $\Rg(S_i)$ is very significant for both groups (males and females) even after just adding a small number of edges by means of \ERG{}.
 Third, regarding group control and control disparity, edge augmentation via \ERG{} systematically reduces $\Delta\Bt$ while converging each group control to the optimal $\Bt(S_i)=2-2/|\mathcal{V}|$.